 If treatment is necessary, apply sprays using systems that provide good canopy penetration and coverage.
 If spider mites are already present in the field, use of some insecticides may allow for rapid build-up.
 Scout fields for treatment effectiveness and for possible increases in spider mite activity soon after applications.
+Pyrethroids offer poor to moderate control of corn earworm in Virginia and poor control of fall armyworm.
+If you decide to spray a pyrethroid, use the highest labeled rate and do not expect good control of heavy infestations or large worms.

-Table 30.
-Recommended In secticides f or Corn E arworm Control Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar acephate (Orthene 97) 12.0-16.0 oz 14 Do not feed treated forage or hay to livestock or allow animals to graze treated areas. methomyl (Lannate LV) (Lannate SP) 0.75-3.0 pt 0.25-1.0 lb 21 21 RESTRICTED USE.
+Recommended in isecticides i Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar acephate (Orthene 97) 12.0-16.0 oz 14 Do not feed treated forage or hay to livestock or allow animals to graze treated areas. methomyl (Lannate LV) (Lannate SP) 0.75-3.0 pt 0.25-1.0 lb 21 21 RESTRICTED USE.
 Do not feed treated vines. esfenvalerate (Asana XL) 2.9-5.8 oz 21 RESTRICTED USE.
 Do not feed or graze livestock on treated vines.
 Do not exceed 29.0 oz/season. zeta-cypermethrin (Mustang Max) 3.2-4.0 oz 7 RESTRICTED USE.
 Do not graze livestock in treated areas.
 Do not use treated vines for hay for animal feed.